WELCOME TO THE

 INSTRUCTIONS TO APPLY FOR A WORK PERMIT:

 Students must download and complete all information on the PERMIT TO EMPLOY AND WORK.
 Please ensure that all the required signatures are on the form.
 Completed forms may be accepted at the College and Career Center and are also via e-mail only.
 Forms and questions can be directed to Mayra Fajardo, firstname.lastname@example.org

-Once the form is completely filled please email it to email@example.com
+Once the form is completely filled please bring it to the College & Career Center

 In order to be eligible for a work permit you must have a 2.0 GPA